 - Shopping cart: Ensure items added to the cart remain there until removed.

-- Checkout process: Test the complete checkout workflow.
+- Checkout process: Test the complete checkout workflow, including address entry, payment, and order confirmation.

-- User account functionalities: Verify login, registration, and profile updates.
+- User account functionalities: Verify login, registration, password reset, and profile updates work correctly.

 - Order management: Test order placement, modification, and cancellation.